ThanhNguyen428/SentientModel/README.md

 # SentientModel

-A project to learn basic NLP, guided by Amelia Archer.
+A project to learn basic NLP using Python, guided by Amelia Archer.
 Originally done with Google Colab.

 Based of off the research project "Frowning Frodo, Wincing Leia" and a Seriously Great Friendship: Learning to Classify Emotional Relationships of Fictional Characters".
 Link to the original project: https://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/relationalemotions/